fugu133/GeoMagCpp/README.md

 Only ISO-8601 Extended format (YYYYY-MM-DDThh:mm:ss.ssss±hh:mm) is supported as input format.
 However, the following degrees of freedom are available.

+1. If only `YYYYY-MM-DD` is used, it is interpreted as `YYYYY-MM-DDT00:00:00`.
 1. Any single letter may be used for `T` in `<date>T<time>`.
 1. There is no restriction on the length of the decimal part `.ssss` only the integer part `ss` is acceptable.
 1. If time zone `±hh:mm` is not specified or `Z` is used, it is treated as UTC+0.